 Inserted by: Select Board

 Requested by: Community Preservation Committee

 Date: February 6, 2024

 Estimated Costs: \$2,300,000

-PROPOSED MOTION: That the Town vote to appropriate \$1,300,000.00, and that to meet this appropriation, the treasurer, with the approval of the Select Board, be authorized to borrow said sum as authorized under the Community Preservation Program pursuant to Massachusetts General Laws, chapter 44B section 11, or any other enabling authority; and vote to appropriate from the Community Preservation Fund Undesignated Fund Balance the sum of \$1,000,000.00, to support the design, permitting and construction by Hebrew Senior Life of a senior housing complex with 200 units of age-restricted affordable housing for seniors on Assessor's Map 043, Parcel 003.
-The amount of \$1,300,000.00 shall be available for only for Phase I; the remaining \$1,000,000.00 shall be available for the cost of bonding and for the construction of Phase II; and provided further that such support is subject to and contingent upon construction on Phase I beginning within three years of Town Meeting approval and Phase II construction beginning within five years of Town Meeting approval of this appropriation; and to authorize the Community Preservation Committee and the Select Board to submit on behalf of the town any and all applications deemed necessary for grants and/or reimbursements from The Commonwealth of Massachusetts, or the United States, under any state or federal programs in any way connected with the scope of this vote; said gifts or grants to be deposited in the Undesignated Community Preservation Fund balance.
+PROPOSED MOTION: That the Town vote, pursuant to G.L. c.44B, the Community Preservation Act, to borrow from Stoughton Community Preservation Fund anticipated local revenue for a bond term of not less than twenty nor more than twenty-five years, the amount of \$1,300,000.00, and that the treasurer, with the approval of the Select Board, be authorized to borrow said sum as authorized under the Community Preservation Program pursuant to Massachusetts General Laws, chapter 44B section 11; and to appropriate from the Community Preservation Fund Undesignated Fund Balance the sum of \$1,000,000.00, to support the design, permitting and construction by Hebrew Senior Life of a senior housing complex with 200 units of age-restricted affordable housing for seniors on Assessor's Map 043, Parcel 003.
+The amount of \$1,300,000.00 shall be available for Phase I; the remaining \$1,000,000.00 shall be available for the cost of bonding, and for the construction of Phase II; and provided further that such support is subject to and contingent upon construction on Phase I beginning within three years of Town Meeting approval and Phase II construction beginning within five years of Town Meeting approval; and to authorize the Community Preservation Committee and the Select Board to submit on behalf of the town any and all applications deemed necessary for grants and/or reimbursements from the Commonwealth of Massachusetts, or the United States, under any state or federal programs, for expenditures funded by this Article; said gifts or grants to be deposited in the Community Preservation Fund; and to authorize the Select Board to enter into all agreements and execute any and all instruments as may be necessary to effectuate said project.

 EXPLANATION: This project seeks the funds necessary to support the construction of an affordable senior living residential complex on property in Stoughton owned by the applicant, Hebrew Senior Life.
 The total project cost is estimated at \$101 million, of which \$2.3 million, or approximately 2.3%, would be provided by the Town of Stoughton with the passage of this article.
 This is a two-phase project, with approximately half the units being constructed in each phase.
 Phase I will also include much of the basic infrastructure.
-The motion dictates that \$1.3 million of CPA funds are available for the first phase, and the remaining \$1 million will be available to the applicant only for the second phase.
-The motion also requires Phase I to begin within three years of Town Meeting approval, and Phase II to begin within five years.
+The motion dictates that \$1.3 million of CPA funds are available for the first phase, and the remaining \$1 million will be available to the applicant for constructing for the second phase, and to pay the cost of bonding Phase I. The motion also requires Phase I to begin within three years of Town Meeting approval, and Phase II to begin within five years.
 Additional language to be contained in the Grant Agreement between Hebrew Senior Life and the Town requires periodic project updates be given to the CPC, and specifies an expiration date on the availability of CPA funds, which is subject to one-year extensions upon request by the applicant and approval by the CPC.